AbelPau/gdal/doc/source/drivers/raster/miramon.rst

 -  .. co:: CATEGORICAL_BANDS
       :choices: <integer>

-      Indicates which bands have to be treated as categorical (e.g., a land cover map).
+      Indicates which bands (1-based indexing) have to be treated as categorical (e.g., a land cover map).

 -  .. co:: CONTINUOUS_BANDS
       :choices: <integer>